WINTER SURVIVAL: Have you Winterized Your Gear?

 I hope that you’ve taken our advice about rotating your emergency food supplies; if you haven’t, now’s the time to use any emergency food that’s been sitting around, and replace it with a fresh supplies.
 You also want to washout and refill any emergency water containers that have been sitting for longer than six months.

-If you have a bunch of gear that’s been sitting on the shelf, or left sitting in a forgotten bugout bag, then you really need to perform some gear checks.
+If you have a bunch of gear that’s been sitting on the shelf, or left sitting in some long forgotten bug out bag, then you really need to perform some gear checks.

 - Check Everything: It may seem like overkill, but now is a good time to completely unpack and check every piece of gear in your bag.
 Not only should you be scanning the gear for signs of wear and tear, but you should also be determining if the gear’s right for the coming season.